First-Order Context-Specific Likelihood Weighting in Hybrid Probabilistic Logic Programs: Inference in Ground Programs

 As usual, the derivation of goal $\mathtt{G_0}$ that ends in the empty goal corresponds to a {\em refutation} of the goal.
 Not all derivations lead to refutations.
 As already pointed out, if the selected subgoal cannot be resolved, the derivation {\em fails}.
 A refutation or a failed derivation is a {\em complete derivation}.
 If the selected subgoal of some goal can be resolved with more than one program clause, there can be many complete derivations.
 The procedure searches a refutation by generating multiple complete derivations in a depth-first search fashion.
 Notice that, unlike SLD-resolution, here derivations might depend on previous complete derivations.
 This is because the previous derivations might have updated the $\mathtt{Asg}$ table, which in turn might influence the current derivation.
 Additionally, it should be clear that no or only one derivation can be the refutation when clauses in a program are mutually exclusive.
 So, for efficiency, one should stop generating more derivations in such programs once a refutation is obtained.

-The fraction of times we get refutation is the estimated probability of the query.
+To estimate the probability of $\mathtt{e \cong 1}$, we call PROVE-GROUND($\mathtt{e \cong 1}$) repeatedly.
+The fraction of times we get refutation (i.e., the algorithm returns $\mathtt{yes}$) is the estimated probability.
 Notice that some ancestors of the query variables may not be sampled on some occasions, e.g., in Example \ref{example: proof process}, variables $\mathtt{d}$ and $\mathtt{b}$ were not sampled.
 Thus, we speed up the sampling process and, in this way, exploit the structure of clauses while estimating marginal probabilities.